How To Paint An Ornament With Blurry Lights

 - Acrylic Paint (I used Liquitex Basics for this) (If you’re using a different brand of paints, check out my conversion chart here)

 - Neutral Gray (or any shade of gray that you have handy!)

 - Titanium White

-- Cad Yellow Light (or any shade of yellow that you have handy!)
+- Cad Yellow Light (or any shade of yellow)

 - Mars Black